failingly/Roblox-Chams-Highlight/README.md

-# Roblox-Chams-Highlight
 basic script that you can change outline aka chams ( using highlight function ) aswell as fill color of. no gui.

-> [!IMPORTANT]
-> Script is disabled by default.
-You must run ChamsSettings.Enabled = true to turn it on.

  --// Used in [untitled project](https://github.com/Stratxgy/Untitled-Project)
 ## Feel free to use this in a script.